grouprise/grouprise/docs/administration/configuration/options.md

 ### `extra_django_settings_filenames`
 Names of files to be read during startup.
 The files are supposed to contain Django-style configuration settings (see [Django documentation](https://docs.djangoproject.com/en/stable/ref/settings/) for details).
-The files are parsed after all other settings are processed, thus it is possible to override any undesired configuration assumption imposed by *grouprise*.
+The files are parsed after all other settings are processed.
+Thus, it is possible to override any undesired configuration assumption imposed by *grouprise*.

 In addition to the general Django configuration, this file (*module*) may also contain a function named `post_load_hook`.
 This function (if it exists) is called with the current state of the Django settings dictionary as its first and only parameter.